How to Calculate CMMS ROI: Software, Output & Value [+545% ROI]

 When implemented correctly, a computerized maintenance management system (CMMS) can eliminate these inefficiencies.
 You can schedule preventive maintenance (PMs) to reduce downtime, track inventory to ensure technicians have the parts they need to make timely repairs, and view/log maintenance costs and activity from anywhere.

 Good maintenance software doesn’t come free though.
-It takes time to implement and money to purchase.
+Though some providers offer free CMMS software trials, it takes time to implement properly and money to purchase.
 So the question becomes: What is the ROI of a CMMS?

 Below, we’ll help you answer that question.

 How to Calculate The ROI of a CMMS: Simple Formila

 The formula for CMMS ROI is simple: (CMMS value – CMMS cost) / CMMS cost

 According to this equation, you need two numbers to calculate the ROI for a CMMS: the cost of a CMMS and the value of a CMMS.
 The first is relatively easy to find, the second is harder.
 But it is doable.